dspringuel-va/blog-posts/devops-handbook/README.md

 *What*

-Limiting the work in progress means to establish and enforce a limit on the number of work cards in each of the work column.
+Limiting the work in progress means to establish and enforce a limit on the number of work cards in each of the work columns.

 *Why*

-Limiting the work in progress helps reduce the lead time of the work by focusing on work that already has been started.
+Limiting the work in progress helps reduce the lead time of the work by focusing on work that has already started.
 Furthermore, it helps to see problems in the value stream, e.g. where in the stream does the work get stuck, and why.